brewburgr/MPTFM/LET-NLET comparison/README.md

 # LET-NLET comparison environment

 The analysis in the notebook `SurfaceNLET.ipynb` was performed inside a Docker container.
-We used the provided displacement data with the pre-defined parameters in the notebook for the Hertzian contact and Gaussian indenter profiles (varying the `Profile` parameter), and provide exemplary results in the according directory.
+We used the provided displacement data with the pre-defined parameters in the notebook for the Hertzian contact and Gaussian indenter profiles (varying the `Profile` parameter from `Hertzian` to `Gaussian`), and provide exemplary results in the according directory.

 - **Docker image:** `dolfinx/dolfinx:stable`
 - **Image date:** May 28, 2026